What's New in Visual Studio 2017

 Looking to upgrade from a previous version of Visual Studio?
 Here's what Visual Studio 2017 can offer you: Unparalleled productivity for any dev, any app, and any platform.
 Use Visual Studio 2017 to develop apps for Android, iOS, Windows, Linux, web, and cloud.
 Code fast, debug and diagnose with ease, test often, and release with confidence.
 You can also extend and customize Visual Studio by building your own extensions.
 Use version control, be agile, and collaborate efficiently with this release!

-Here is a high-level recap of the changes we've made since Visual Studio 2015:
+Here's a high-level recap of the changes we've made since our previous version, Visual Studio 2015:

 - Redefined fundamentals.
 A new setup experience means that you can install more quickly and install what you want when you need it.
 Whether you want to load large solutions and projects, or work on folders of code, or even a single file of code, Visual Studio starts faster.
 And, Visual Studio helps you stay focused on the big picture, especially for teams embracing DevOps.

 - Performance and productivity.
 We have focused on new and modern mobile, cloud, and desktop development capabilities.
 And, we've also improved the overall acquisition, performance, and general developer productivity experiences.
 Visual Studio starts faster, is more responsive, and uses less memory than before.

 - Cloud app development with Azure.
 A built-in suite of Azure tools enable you to easily create cloud-first apps powered by Microsoft Azure.
 Visual Studio makes it easy to configure, build, debug, package, and deploy apps and services on Azure.